georgbischoff/Tutorials/tutorials/cp-wdi5-cap/cp-wdi5-cap.md

 [ACCORDION-BEGIN [Step 2: ](Walk through the test scenario)]

-Manually, familiarize yourself with your test scenario before starting to code it.
+Familiarize yourself with your test scenario before starting to code it.
 Later, you'll automate the following steps so that they are automatically executed during your system tests.

 1. As your bookshop application runs on your local server, use the following URL to access the bookshop it: